Arjun-G-Ravi/Cow-invaders/README.md

 Just download the repository, and run the code using python3.
 You must have pygame library installed.
 It can be installed using ```pip install pygame```.

 # Future plans
+## Game
+- Add some thing to switch between weapons

 ### AI Based
 - Automate the game with
     - Deep Reinforcement Learning